Pride, Protest and Discrimination – Ties between BLM, CSD, and Judith Butler’s refusal of the Civil Courage Award

 Judith Butler’s critique of the Berlin CSD and her refusal to accept the civil courage award ultimately points to this very issue. “

-So why did Butler turn down the Civil Courage Award in 2010?
+So why did Butler turn down the Civil Courage Award?

 The first reason she names is the organizers’ implication in racist statement and an insufficient retraction of those, but the main argument goes deeper than such individual accusation, as she praises local activist groups that fight on the front of multiple discrimination against homophobia, transphobia, sexism, racism and militarism.